xcart/xcart-docs/_pages/devs_en/changing_store_logic/creating_global_discount.md

 ---
-title: Creating global discount
 lang: en
 layout: article_with_sidebar
-updated_at: 2017-03-13 13:33 +0400
+updated_at: '2017-03-13 13:33 +0400'
+title: Creating global discount
 identifier: ref_mFAMapCB
 categories:
   - Developer docs
   - Demo module
-- Outdated
 order: 100
+published: true
 ---
 ## Introduction

 This article teaches X-Cart developers how they can create discounts via custom module.
 For the sake of example, we will show how to create a straight-forward **10% discount** to order subtotal.